anushadatar/TinyLetterBigData/README.md

 # Tinyletter, Big Data
 Have a medium-sized email list?
-Want to look at (arbitrary) statistics, curate content, and even send mass messages from the command line while using your favorite text editor instead of Tinyletter's minimalistic interface?
+Want to look at (arbitrary) statistics?
 This is a tool for you!

-This project was created primarily as a personal resource and a quick Python tooling and documentation practice exercise.
+This tool was mainly created as a personal resources - feel free to email me for links to follow any of my many newsletters!